-Atherogenesis is a process affected by a variety of different mechanisms, for which we have no complete explanation.
-The idea that the pathogenesis of coronary heart disease (CHD) started already in childhood is generally accepted.
+P. Szitányi, Department of Pediatrics and Adolescent Medicine, First Faculty of Medicine, Charles University, General Teaching Hospital, Ke Karlovu 2, 121 09 Prague, Czech Republic.
+Fax +420 224 923 515.
+E-mail: szitanyi@yahoo.com, peter.szitanyi@vfn.cz Atherogenesis is a process affected by a variety of different mechanisms, for which we have no complete explanation.
+The idea that the pathogenesis of coronary heart disease (CHD) begins already in childhood is generally accepted.
 It is also generally recognized that dietary manipulation in the early life of individuals modulates cholesterol metabolism in adulthood (Hahn et al. 1989).

 Low birth weight (BW) has been proved as a risk factor for CHD.
 The concept of an intrauterine effect on later function is based on the extensive body of data emerging from epidemiological studies.
-So-called programming theory proposed that susceptibility to CHD is determined still in utero (Barker et al. 1995).
+So-called programming theory proposed that susceptibility to CHD is determined already in utero (Barker et al. 1995).
 The strong association between low BW, high blood pressure (Law et al. 1993, Whincup et al. 1995), development of insulin resistance (Barker et al. 1993a) and non-insulin dependent diabetes (Phillips et al. 1994) was described.
 The effect on the development of hypercholesterolemia in later life is still uncertain (Barker et al. 1993b, Stanner et al. 1997).
-Hypothesis was supported by some of experimental models (Szitányi et al. 2000).
-The primary cause for all of these risks manifesting themselves in adulthood could be intrauterine undernutrition leading to long-term morphological and metabolic defects, but the inconsistency of results from variously designed studies (Stanner et al. 1997, Lumen at al. 1997) has led to criticism of this programming theory (Jones et al. 1998).
+This hypothesis was also supported by some experimental models (Szitányi et al. 2000).
+The primary cause for all of these risks manifesting themselves in adulthood could be the intrauterine undernutrition leading to long-term morphological and metabolic defects, but the inconsistency of results from studies with various design (Stanner et al. 1997, Lumen at al. 1997) has led to criticism of this programming theory (Jones et al. 1998).